 Among the most ideal islands for canoeing and kayaking options are São Miguel, Santa Maria, and Terceira.
 Here, visitors can looking forward to taking out a canoe or kayak on crystalline lakes surrounded by stunning volcanic craters, or even launch the kayak out on the ocean, as these islands each offer several secluded bays where you can paddle your heart out among such scenery as small islets and even magnificent lava sea caves.

-The top spots for literally row, row, rowing your boat (okay, your canoe or kayak) on São Miguel are definitely Sete Cidades and Lagoa do Fogo, with sea kayakers also enjoying paddling around at Água d'Alto and Monte Verde beaches.
+The top spots for literal row, row, rowing your boat (okay, your canoe or kayak) on São Miguel are definitely Sete Cidades and Lagoa do Fogo, with sea kayakers also enjoying paddling around at Água d'Alto and Monte Verde beaches.
 But each island offers its own appealing options, which Azores Getaways can definitely help you choose among, and even set up a guided tour.

 The breathtaking landscapes found in the Azores create the perfect setting for enjoying unforgettable rounds of golf in the pure, natural air.
-The fact that golf can be played here throughout the entire year due to the Islands´ moderate weather and climate is also an excellent advantage that the Azores have going in its favor.
+The fact that golf can be played here throughout the entire year due to the Islands' moderate weather and climate is also an excellent advantage that the Azores have going in its favor.
 With traditionally mild temperatures, you can look forward to heading out to hit the greens no matter what time of the year it is.

 There are currently three golf courses on the islands, 2 with 18 holes and 1 with 27 holes.
 On São Miguel Island, Batalha golf course overlooks the sea and is the newest and most challenging course, while Furnas golf course (located in the mountains at an altitude of 500m/1,640ft) is sprinkled with lakes and scenic clusters of Japanese Cryptomeria.
-The Vila Nova course, found on the island of Terceira is a heavily wooded course close to the UNESCO World heritage site of Angra do Heroísmo.
-The course, which was actually a former US Air Force base, is well maintained and offers similar facilities to those available on São Miguel.
+The Vila Nova course, found on the island of Terceira is a heavily wooded course close to the UNESCO World Heritage site of Angra do Heroísmo.
+The course, which was actually a former US Air Force base, is well maintained and offers similar facilities to those available in São Miguel.

-5. Hiking & Walking Trails
+5. Hiking & Walking Trails in The Azores

 The Azores Islands offer numerous world-class hiking and walking trails, ensuring that hikers and trekkers of all levels can find a trail that is suitable for them.
-With such a wide variety of difficulties, the trails of the Azores are sure to appeal to everyone from the most advanced adrenaline junkies seeking thrills and a real challenge to nature enthusiasts wanting to simply soak up the beauty and serenity of the Azores scenery, and everyone in between.
+With such a wide variety of difficulties, the trails of the Azores are sure to appeal to everyone from the most advanced adrenaline junkies seeking thrills and a real challenge to nature enthusiasts wanting to simply soak up the beauty and serenity of the Azores' scenery, and everyone in between.

-Visitors to any of the islands can enjoy trails throughout that wind their ways through the lush Azorean countryside -- skirting along the captivating coast, ascending up steep mountains, meandering among deep forests, and passing by crater lakes, waterfalls, geothermal springs, and more -- all while enjoying the wild beauty and diverse endemic fauna and flora surrounding on all sides.
-While Sao Miguel Island offers the highest number of well-marked trails, each island offers an abundance of routes to head out into wide open spaces and enjoy the Azores´ natural beauty.
+Visitors to any of the islands can enjoy trails throughout that wind their way through the lush Azorean countryside -- skirting along the captivating coast, ascending up steep mountains, meandering among deep forests, and passing by crater lakes, waterfalls, geothermal springs, and more -- all while enjoying the wild beauty and diverse endemic fauna and flora surrounding on all sides.
+While Sao Miguel Island offers the highest number of well-marked trails, each island offers an abundance of routes to head out into wide open spaces and enjoy the Azores' natural beauty.